catarinacbh/recipes/_posts/2020-06-02-BlackEyedBeansSalad.md

   directions_markdown: |-
     1. In a bowl, mix the drained and cooked black-eyed beans and tuna.
     2. Season with salt and pepper to taste and mix well until combined.
-    3. Add the chopped onion and chopped parsley.
+    3. Add the onion and parsley.
-    4. Cut the boiled eggs into quarters and add to the mixture.
+    4. Add a drizzle of olive oil and balsamic vinegar.
-    5. Add a drizzle of olive oil and balsamic vinegar.
+    5. Cut the boiled eggs into quarters and place on top of each serving.
     6. Ready to be served.
 ---
-Great salad full of nutrients that you can keep in the fridge for your lunch during the week.
-Perfect choice for a spring or summer lunch.
+A nutritious salad to keep in the fridge for lunch during the week.
+Perfect choice for a Spring and Summer.